-It was in 1950 during my vacation in Sabang Sibonga, Cebu, the birthplace of my father, that I met Maning Tenebro, who became my first instructor in Combat Judo and Arnis.
-He is a polite, calm, wholesome, and reserved person.
-He is one of the most respected men in the barrio of Sabang.
-His father is a faith healer.
-Maning himself offered to teach me and a nephew of my sister’s husband combat judo and Arnis in preparation for the Sabang barrio fiesta demonstration.
-At the time, I was still an elementary student, so I had enough time to practice with Master Maning, especially during vacation.
+“It was in 1950 during my vacation in Sabang, Sibonga, in Cebu, the birthplace of my father, where I met Maning Tenebro, who became my first instructor in combat judo and arnis.
+He was a polite, calm, wholesome, and reserved person, and was one of the most respected men in the barrio of Sabang.
+His father was a faith healer.
+Maning himself offered to teach me and a nephew of my sister’s husband combat judo and arnis in preparation for the Sabang barrio fiesta demonstration.
+At the time, I was still an elementary school student, so I had enough time to practice with Master Maning, especially during vacation.
 As I became more interested, I wanted to improve my techniques.
-I wanted to practice every day, since I was schooling in Cebu City.
+I wanted to practice everyday, since I was schooling in Cebu City.
 We practiced every Saturday and Sunday.
 One time Maning told me that his instructor was Doring Saavedra.
-Nevertheless, at that time I was not interested to know who discovered the said art or the style or where it came from.
-I just hungered for techniques – just teach me how to fight, protect, or defend myself if my life is in danger.
+Nevertheless, at that time I was not interested in knowing who discovered the said art or the style or where it came from.
+I just hungered for techniques – just teach me how to fight, protect, or defend myself if my life was in danger.

-I remember during the Doce Pares annual celebration, all clubs affiliated with Doce Pares would give a demonstration including the DUREX Club.
-But the most awaited performers were the Grandmasters.
+I remember during the Doce Pares annual celebration, all clubs affiliated with Doce Pares would give a demonstration, including the DUREX Club.
+But the most awaited performers were the grandmasters.
 Every time they demonstrated, I always watched their movements, footwork, and the flow of their hands in applying techniques.
-However, I made my own research with my own techniques, and refined them, developing my speed and
+However, I did my own research with my own techniques, and refined them, developing my speed and

-Grandmaster Gerardo B. Alcuizar, PhD M.A.
+Grandmaster Gerardo B. Alcuizar, Ph.D.
+M.A.
 (1934 – 2007)

 Judan Kuro Obi – 10th Dan Red Belt-Soke

-Founder and President World Eskrido Federation and DUREX Philippines
+Founder and President, World Eskrido Federation and DUREX Philippines

 Executive Examiner, Certified World Grandmaster